shun-li-casia/robotics_sdk_tda4vm/nodes/ti_semseg_cnn/README.md

 4. The TIDL semantic segmentation network is accelerated by C7x/MMA and outputs a tensor that has class information for every pixel.

 5. The post-processing block, which runs on C6x, creates a color-coded semantic segmentation map image from the output tensor.
 It can be enabled or disabled by configuring `enable_post_proc` parameter in `params.yaml`.
 Only if the post-processing block is enabled, the color-coded semantic segmentation map is created and published.
 Its format is YUV420.
 When `output_rgb` is true in the launch file, it is published in RGB format after conversion.
 If the post-processing, the semantic segmentation output tensor from the TIDL network is published instead.

+## Known Issue

+1. The inference-time accuracy of `ti_semseg_cnn` semantic segmentation CNN is currently not great.
+This is expected since the CNN network was trained with Cityscapes dataset, and was not re-trained to further optimize the CNN model on the camera data played back from the ROSBAG file.